-Yet that is just about all we see on prime-time television–especially cable television–these days.
+Yet that is just about all we see on prime-time television, especially cable television.

 That kind of behavior comes with a steep price.
-What does the viewing public learn from such exhibitions of bad behavior?
+What does the viewing public learn from such exhibitions of boorish behavior?

 The answer, I would argue, is not much.
-Because when people are yelling at one another, calling one another names or generally behaving like petulant children, reasoned discourse disappears and the viewer gets lost in the shrill entertainment of the moment.
+Because when people are yelling at one another, calling one another names or generally behaving like petulant children, reasoned discourse disappears, and the viewer gets lost in the shrill disruption of the moment.

-When I started out in the newspaper business, reporters were taught that while all of us have biases, as professionals we must work to subordinate those biases and keep our opinions out of the stories we report.
+When I began my career in the newspaper business–first at the Kansas City Times, then for 27 years at the Chicago Tribune, reporters were taught that while all of us have biases, as professionals, we must work to subordinate those biases and keep our opinions out of the stories we report.

-It was something that was drilled into our heads and good editors and producers made sure it never left.
+It was drilled into our heads, and good editors and producers ensured it never left.

-That is simply not the case today.
-Too many journalists (or those who like to call themselves journalists) feel compelled to insert their opinions in everything they write or produce.
+That is not the case today.
+Too many journalists (or those who like to call themselves journalists) feel compelled to insert their opinions into everything they write or produce.

-In fact, many of these “journalists” are not journalists at all, but simply former political operatives and talking heads who wrap themselves in the mantle of journalism when real journalists are risking their lives in places like Afghanistan, Syria and Iraq to bring people reliable news.
+In fact, many of these “journalists” are not journalists but simply former political operatives and talking heads who wrap themselves in the mantle of journalism when real journalists are risking their lives in places like Ukraine, Afghanistan, and Syria to bring reliable news.

-These shows, with their pseudo-journalist hosts and churlish, dogmatic guests debase the media and undermine their integrity and credibility.
+These shows, with their ersatz-journalist hosts and churlish, dogmatic guests, debase what professional journalists are still left in the nation’s newsrooms and undermine their integrity and credibility.

 The opinion-fueled shows that dominate cable news channels during prime time are far removed from the old-school straight news programs such as the traditional nightly network newscasts that many of us grew up with.

-At an awards dinner a few years ago for the late Mike Wallace of CBS 60-Minutes fame, I had an opportunity to talk with Walter Cronkite about the state of television news in general and prime time cable news in particular.
-During his reign on CBS Cronkite, who died in 2009, was often referred to as the most trusted journalist in America–an appellation he didn’t take lightly.
+At an awards dinner a few years ago for the late Mike Wallace of CBS 60-Minutes fame, I talked with Walter Cronkite about the state of television news in general and prime-time cable news in particular.
+During his reign on CBS, Cronkite, who died in 2009, was often referred to as the most trusted journalist in America–an appellation he didn’t take lightly.

 And, he added, most of the public cannot distinguish between these faux journalists and real reporters.